-Our business operations impact the environment, generating greenhouse gas emissions, wastewater and waste.
-In addition, we also make use of use materials that can adversely affect ecosystems if not handled properly.
-Across all our production sites, we meet a strict set of environmental regulations and continually adapt our processes to new regulatory requirements.
-With natural resources growing ever scarcer, we aim to utilize energy, water and materials as efficiently as possible.
+Our business activities generate greenhouse gas emissions, wastewater and waste.
+In addition, we use materials that can adversely affect the environment if not handled properly.
+At all our production sites, we meet a strict set of environmental regulations and continually adapt our processes to new regulatory requirements.
+We also aim to make the most efficient use of increasingly scarce resources.

 Our approach to environmental stewardship

 Minimizing negative environmental impacts and taking meaningful climate action requires a holistic approach while also constantly monitoring practices and performance.
-We do our best to prevent detrimental emissions into the air, water and soil.
+Our goal is to avoid harmful emissions into the air, water and soil as far as possible.
 Our production sites are located in established industrial and commercial zones.
-Before acquiring a company – and thus its facilities – we first conduct an environmental risk assessment, taking into consideration information from publicly accessible sources such as local neighbors and non-governmental organizations (NGOs).
+Before acquiring a company – and thus its facilities – we first conduct an environmental risk assessment, taking into consideration information from publicly accessible sources such as local residents and non-governmental organizations (NGOs).

-The Vice Chair of the Executive Board and Deputy CEO is responsible for environmental stewardship, which also covers climate action, water management, waste and recycling, biodiversity, and plant and process safety.
+The Chair of the Executive Board and CEO of Merck KGaA, Darmstadt, Germany is responsible for environmental stewardship, which also covers climate action, water management waste and recycling, biodiversity, and plant and process safety.
 Her duties include the approval of overarching Group-wide guidelines such as our EHS Policy.

-Our Group Environment, Health, Safety, Security, Quality (EQ) function oversees all related efforts Group-wide.
-EQ senior leadership approves operational standards and regularly reports on environmental sustainability to the Executive Board.
-Every year, Corporate Sustainability, Quality and Trade Compliance (SQ) prepares an environment, health and safety report for the Executive Board that covers topics such as climate action, water management, waste and recycling, and plant and process safety.
-The Executive Board uses this report to steer the strategic direction and as documentation for our ISO 14001 certifications.
+The Group function Corporate Sustainability, Quality and Trade Compliance (SQ) is responsible for steering all the related measures globally.
+SQ senior leadership approves operational standards and regularly reports on environmental stewardship to the Executive Board.
+Every year, Corporate Sustainability, Quality and Trade Compliance (SQ) prepares an environment, health and safety report that covers topics such as climate action, water management, waste and recycling, and plant and process safety.
+The Executive Board uses this report to steer the strategic direction and as verification for our ISO 14001 certifications.

 At our individual sites, each site director is responsible for environmental stewardship as well as occupational health and safety at the operational level.
-At larger facilities, the site directors receive support from EHS managers, with EHS coordinators performing this role at smaller sites.
-These local EHS units report to the respective business sector and work in close collaboration with EQ.
-In 2020, we employed more than 200 EHS managers, supported at the local level by further staff members.
+At larger facilities, the site directors receive support and advice from EHS managers, with EHS coordinators performing this role at smaller sites.
+These local EHS units report to the corresponding business sectors, working in close collaboration with them.
+As of December 31, 2021 we employed more than 280 EHS managers, supported at the local level by further staff members.

-Within our business sectors, the Operations Leadership Committee (OLC) makes strategic decisions on issues pertaining to emissions and energy, water and waste.
+Within our business sectors, the Operations Leadership Committee (OLC) makes strategic decisions on issues pertaining to emissions, energy, water and waste topics.
 This body consists of representatives from Life Science, Healthcare and Electronics as well as from Corporate Sustainability, Quality and Trade Compliance (SQ).
 Decisions made by the OLC and any resulting actions are implemented by the respective business sector.
-Once per quarter, the OLC members update their leaders on matters relating to environmental sustainability.
+Once per quarter, the OLC members update their leaders on matters relating to environmental stewardship.

 Whenever designing new sites or plants, we always involve Corporate Sustainability, Quality and Trade Compliance (SQ), which is responsible for reviewing the ecological aspects of a project and advising our sites.
-Additionally, EQ performs detailed environmental impact assessments for large-scale projects.
+Additionally, SQ performs detailed environmental impact assessments for large-scale projects.
 In 2021, we worked to integrate sustainability criteria more strongly into the investment process.

 Our commitment: Standards and standard operating procedures

-Our approach to environmental management is built on our Group EHS (Environment, Health and Safety) Policy, which has been approved by our Executive Board.
-Closely aligned with the requirements of the chemical industry’s Responsible Care® Global Charter and the ISO 14001 environmental management standard, this policy underscores our leaders’ responsibility for environmental stewardship, health and safety.
+Our approach to environmental management is founded on our Group EHS (Environment, Health and Safety) Policy, which has been approved by our Executive Board.
+Aligned with the requirements of the chemical industry’s Responsible Care® Global Charter and the ISO 14001 environmental management standard, this policy underscores our leaders’ responsibility for environmental stewardship and health and safety.
 It is also aimed at our suppliers, calling on them to likewise adopt higher standards of environmental sustainability and safety.
-Our EHS Policy thus complements the Responsible Sourcing Principles of our Group Procurement function.
+Our EHS policy thus complements the Responsible Sourcing Principles of our Group Procurement function.
 In addition, through our Contractor EHS Management Standard, we ensure that our contract partners also take environment, health and safety aspects into account.